UNC-CEMALB/A-Novel-Approach-for-Measuring-Allostatic-Load-Highlights-Differences-in-Stress-Burdens-due-to-Race-/README.md

-# P1012.-Allostatic-Load
+# A Novel Approach for Measuring Allostatic Load Highlights Differences in Stress Burdens due to Race, Sex and Smoking Status

+Code that associates with "A Novel Approach for Measuring Allostatic Load Highlights Differences in Stress Burdens due to Race, Sex and Smoking Status", currently under review.

-The goal of this project was to compare physiological markers of stress across various demographic groups.
+> The goal of this project was to compare physiological markers of stress using primary and secondary mediator biomarkers across various demographic groups (ie. sex, race, and smoking status).

+In the instance that the files are unable to rendered on Github the files can be viewed using NBViewer [here]()

 # 1. Mediator Score Calculation
 - Imputed missing data using the Quantile Regression Imputation of Left-Censored (QRILC) technique